-- Certified Nursing Assistant (CNA)-90 slots available for 11th and 12th grade students - Emergency Medical Technician (EMT)-60 slots available for 12th grade students may apply toward their future career and educational goals.
+Certified Nursing Assistant (CNA)-80 slots available for 11th and 12th grade students.
+There are 40 slots available each semester, as this is a one-semester program.

+Emergency Medical Technician (EMT)-40 slots available for 12th grade students.
+This is a two-semester program.

+College Credit: Through concurrent enrollment, students accelerate their learning and participate in college courses while still in high school by taking Pikes Peak State College courses that can lead to industry certification.
+Families save money on college costs, and students earn college credits that may apply toward their future career and educational goals.
 Qualified students from any high school in D20 may apply for the CNA or EMT program.

-College Credit: Through concurrent enrollment, students accelerate their learning and participate in college courses while still in high school by taking Pikes Peak State College courses that can lead to industry certification.
-Families save money on college costs, and students earn college credits that